vydang02/Tennessee-STAR-EDA-Project/Tennessee STAR Project EDA/project1.md

     ## 8 <NA>         female  2381
     ## 9 <NA>         <NA>      20

-- Compute the median reading and math scores in kindergarten for students in each type of STAR class.
+- The median reading and math scores in kindergarten for students in each type of STAR class.

 ``` r